 Recipe Notes

-ย Storage: Soft Pumpkin Cookies do not store well at room temperature.
-Because of the canned pumpkin and the oil, these cookies tend to get wet and sticky when kept at room temperature for more than a day.
-We prefer baking what will be eaten the same day and then freezing the unbaked dough (see next note).
-However if there are baked cookies that won't be finished, I've found it's best to freeze them after the first day.
-Put the completely cooled (and baked) cookies in a freezer-safe container or bag.
-Freeze for 2-3 months and bring back to room temperature by warming one in the microwave for 5-10 seconds.
+Storage: Because of the canned pumpkin and oil, these cookies get wet and sticky when kept at room temperature for more than a day.
+I prefer baking what will be eaten the same day, then freezing unbaked dough (see next note).
+If there are baked cookies that won’t be finished, I’ve found it’s best to freeze them after the first day: Put completely cooled cookies in a freezer-safe container or bag.
+Freeze for 2–3 months and bring back to room temperature by warming one in the microwave for 5–10 seconds.

 Nutrition